-Fall 2014 (September 2 - December 16, closed on university scheduled holidays)
+Fall 2015 (August 31 - December 15, closed on university holidays)

-|Monday-Thursday:||9:00 AM - 6:00 PM|
+|Monday-Thursday||9:00 AM - 6:00 PM|

-|Friday:||9:00 AM - 2:00 PM|
+|Friday||9:00 AM - 2:00 PM|

 Booking Norlin Appointments

 Norlin Writing Center sessions must be reserved with an appointment.
 We recommend making your reservations at least five days in advance.
 Appointments can be made in person or online.
 Once you've registered with our scheduling site, you can log on to view and reserve appointments up to seven days in advance.
-If you're having difficulty finding an appointment time, please stop by to see Melynda about possible same-day openings and special advance booking.
+If you're having difficulty finding an appointment time, please stop by to see the office manager about possible same-day openings and special advance booking.